-Be Greek for the day at the 13th annual Greek Independence Day Parade in Detroit, set for April 6, 2014!
+Now, every year, Greeks from all over metro Detroit parade together to celebrate Greek Independence.
 People of all ages will gather on Monroe Street in historic Greektown to see the procession of floats, local organizations, church groups and more.
 When the parade is over, hear live music and watch Greek dancing from ethnic marching bands.

-Don't forget to wear blue and white during the parade!
-It kicks off at 3 p.m., so be sure to head down a bit early.
-It's free to attend and, if you stick around for lunch, there are plenty of places in Greektown – including Pegasus Taverna and Santorini Estiatorio – to try a taste of Greece.
+The parade kicks off at 3 p.m. on Sunday on Monroe Street in Greektown.
+It’s free to attend and, if you stick around for lunch, there are plenty of places in Greektown – including Pegasus Taverna and Santorini Estiatorio – to try a taste of Greece.